axcdnt/snitch/README.md

 interval: defaults to 5s
 ```

-If you have suggestions, doubts and bug reports, just let me know and let's improve it!
+During my tests I noticed that passing `path` for `go test` shows a peculiar behavior and cannot resolve it.
+An alternative use case is to always run `snitch` inside the project.
+Avoid the `--path` by now.

+Feedback is welcome.
 I hope you enjoy it!